-Have a little one at home who’s working on shape identification?
+Do you have a little one at home who’s working on shape identification?
 If so, this rocket made with shapes craft is perfect!

-This rocket activity for kids is great for the youngest of crafters because it’s made from basic shapes like rectangles, triangles, and circles.
+This rocket activity for kids is great for the youngest crafters because it’s made from basic shapes like rectangles, triangles, and circles.

-Kids will be able to sort the shapes, talk about colors, and most importantly, have fun!
+Kids will be able to sort the shapes, talk about colors, and, most importantly, have fun!
+Download the free printable template and make this craft with older toddlers, preschoolers, and pre-k children.

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.